-Exploring how we tell stories on the page and on screen, though review, retrospective, commentary and philosophy.
+Exploring how we tell stories on page and screen though review, retrospective and commentary.

 Hello, and thanks for visiting.
 I’m glad you’re here.

 I started writing The Haughty Culturist for personal reasons – but I won’t bore you with that.
-Instead, this site is an exploration of something that fascinates me: how we tell stories, how we interpret them, and what that says about us.
+Instead, this site is an exploration of something that fascinates me: how we tell stories, and what they mean.

 - Browse the A-Z to find or discover a book or film